numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Templates is used to customize additional kubernetes resources required for the Pipeline
+Templates are used to customize additional kubernetes resources required for the Pipeline
 </p>
 </td>